signalogic/SigSRF_SDK/mediaTest_readme.md

 ```C
 ./mediaMin -M0 -cx86 -i../pcaps/DtmfRtpEvent.pcap -oout_dtmf.pcap -C../session_config/g711_dtmfevent_config -L
 ```
-A log file example showing incoming DTMF event packets and how they are translated to buffer output packets is included in [Packet Stats and History Log](#user-content-packetstatsandhistorylog) above.
+A log file example showing incoming DTMF event packets and how they are translated to buffer output packets is included in [Packet Log](#user-content-packetlog) below.

 If DTMF handling is enabled with the SigSRF background process, then DTMF events are fully automated and the user program does not need to call APIs or make any other intervention.